ko-lja/CrazyAE2Addons/src/main/resources/assets/crazyae2addons/ae2guide/crazyguide/nbt_storage_bus.md

 - **Recursive key matching**
 - **Negation with !value**

-If an item matches the expression, it's exported.
+If an item matches the expression, it's allowed for extraction (depending on your settings).